rickyfili10/mojito/README.md

    - 💡 Add android rooter -> Bootloader unlocker, vbmeta flasher and sudo binary flasher (like Magisk)
    - ✏️ Mojito official wiki
    - 🔧 Fix Settings app
-   - ⚒️ Fix that you can't use iOs bluetooth spam
+   - ⚒️ Fix that you can't use iOs bluetooth spam more than one time
    - ⚒️ Fix all the exit buttons
    - ✏️ Make the code cleaner
    - 🙅 Add party function